matthewnewell/matthewnewell.github.io/learn.md

 * Go to [meetups](www.meetup.com)
 * Follow smart people on twitter.
   You might want to try [@kytrinyx](https://twitter.com/kytrinyx) and [@sandimetz](https://twitter.com/sandimetz)
-* Follow some smart people on github and read their blogs and fork their repositories.
+* Follow smart people on github and read their blogs and fork their repositories.
 I am a fan of [Matt Swanson](http://www.mdswanson.com/).
 My site is based on his template [Lagom](https://github.com/swanson/lagom).
 * Subscribe to some podcasts.
 I like [Ruby Rogues](www.rubyrogues.com).

-##Use interactive resources
+##Use Interactive Resources
 {% highlight ruby %}
 learn[3] # => Use interactive resources
 {% endhighlight%}

-I know of two flavors: browser based learning and TDD style.
+My two favorite flavors are browser based learning and Test Driven Development Style.

-Exercism.io
-RubyMonk
-**Javascript interactive tutorials**

-1. learnprime #thoughtbot educational resource
-2. rubymonks
-3. codeacademy
-4. tutsplus
+TDD format is awesome because you are learning how to write tests while at the same time learning a new concept.

+**Browser Based**
+Ruby Monk
+Code Academy
+Tutsplus
+Thoutbot?

-**TDD Based Exercises**
+**TDD Style**

-1. exercism.io
+* exercism.io

-##read books _and_ online media
+##Read Books _and_ Online Media
 {% highlight ruby %}
 learn[4] # => Read books
 {% endhighlight%}